 Local tip: If you plan on using Uber to get around, make sure your phone is set up for international roaming.

 One of the most intimidating activities while traveling alone can be finding a place to eat.
 But it can also be a great opportunity to enjoy delicious food (without having to share) and to reflect on your day.
 If you’re wondering where to eat in Mexico City, locals definitely have suggestions—especially for solo travelers.
 Our trip planners in Mexico City offered these tips:

 Local tip: No matter where you go, be sure you know how to tip in Mexico City!
 And don't drink the tap water.
 You can buy plastic water bottles during your stay, or invest in a reusable water bottle before your trip if you want to travel more sustainably.

 No matter what your budget, Mexico City offers some excellent choices for where to stay.
 First step: narrow down which of Mexico City’s amazing neighborhoods you want to call home for a bit.
-Roma and Condesa are among the top choices—well-traveled and central, they offer a safe and vibrant atmosphere for solo travelers.
+Locals say that Roma and Condesa are among the top choices—well-traveled and central, they offer a safe and vibrant atmosphere for solo travelers.

 Hostels definitely won’t break the bank—you can find options in shared rooms for less than $10 USD per night.
 For hotels and Airbnb, it depends on your level of luxe (but the exchange rate is pretty excellent).
 And Mexico City has some pretty fantastic hotels for travelers on a budget.

 Mexico City is full of amazing landmarks, and you can take your time admiring the iconic El Angel or checking out the Zocalo without anyone bugging you about having to move on to the next activity.
-Seeing the Diego Rivera murals at the Palacio Nacional or checking out the incredible art at Museo Soumaya are wonderful solo activities!
+Seeing the Diego Rivera murals at the Palacio Nacional or checking out the incredible art at Museo Soumaya are wonderful solo activities.